Shiyu-Jin/Shiyu-Jin.github.io/_pages/about.md

 <img src="/images/cable_manipulation.jpg" width="700">
 </p>

-Manipulation of deformable objects is a chal- lenging task for robots.
+Manipulation of deformable objects is a challenging task for robots.
 These objects have infinite-dimensional configuration space and are computational-expensive to model, making it difficult for real-time tracking, planning and control.
 To deal with these challenges, we proposed two different model-free methods:

 - Learning from demonstration based on coherent point drift. \[[paper](/files/rope_framework.pdf){:target="_blank"}\] \[[website](https://me.berkeley.edu/~tetang/RAL2018/RopeManipulation.html){:target="_blank"}\]